 All students are expected to live on the SEA campus in student housing.
 Each house accommodates 10 students.
 Please take note of the following:

 - The cost of food is included in your program cost.
-Each house is provided with a weekly prepaid grocery card.
-Students provide their own food and do their own cooking in fully equipped kitchens.
+Each house is provided with a weekly prepaid grocery card and students purchase their food and do their own cooking in fully equipped kitchens.
 You will plan menus, shop, cook, and clean after meals as a house.
 This setup provides great community building!

 - Bring bed linens and towels.
 Each student is provided with a pillow and a standard size twin bed.
 There are laundry facilities in one of the student cottages.